 The objective of Step A is to identify and document the functions of the organisation, its purpose, structure, the business, regulatory and socio-political environments in which it operates, and major factors affecting information management practices.
 All essential information about the organisation which is recreated over and over again to feed into publications like:

 - the corporate web site / about us

 DIRKS Step B – Analysis of Business Activity

 The objective of Step B is to develop a model of what the organisation does and how it does it by examining its business activities and processes.

-The output from Step B is a Business Classification Scheme (BCS) which describes the organizations business processes in a hierarchy of Functions, Activities and Transactions where:
+The output from Step B is a Business Classification Scheme (BCS) which describes the organisation’s business processes in a hierarchy of Functions, Activities and Transactions where:

 - Functions represent the major responsibilities that are managed by the organisation to fulfil its goals.
-They are high-level aggregates of the organization’s activities.
+They are high-level aggregates of the organisation’s activities.

 - Activities are the major tasks performed by an organisation to accomplish each of its functions.
 They form the second level of a business classification scheme.
 E.g. Tendering